myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 ## Folder PartII_Interactions
 See below for the artifacts in the specific subfolders.

-For the implementation of the interactions with LLM: see Qualtrics files in Folder Part I.
+For the implementation of the interactions with LLM: see Qualtrics files in the folder of part I.

 **Data:**